180

 Jesus’ authority came from His Father in Heaven.
 We need earthly authority during our days in this world, but ultimate authority reigns in heaven.

-The Scribes and Pharisees craved…no…the better word is lusted for power, authority, admiration, and respect.
-They wanted exactly what Jesus had.
+The Scribes and Pharisees craved, no, the better word is lusted for: power, authority, admiration, and respect.
+They wanted exactly what Jesus had!

 Admiration and respect encourage and build up those in authority.
-When the authority rules by fear respect becomes an ultimatum.
+When the authority rules by fear, respect becomes an ultimatum.
 It does not administer love.
 Remember, sometimes love is administered with a firm hand.
 Since the people were astonished by Jesus’ kind of teaching, and saw it as totally different from the Scribes’ teaching—they obviously had not been administered love by their authorities.
 Their respect must have been more of an ultimatum.

 Jesus’ teachings led to truth and freedom.
 It gave the people answers to their struggles and created freedom in their souls.